 This chicken bone broth is another way to add nutrition to your soups, or you can just drink it on its own.
-Humans have been making and drinking bone broth for its nutritional benefits for hundreds of years.
+Use this broth as a base for chicken noodle or Matzo ball soups.

 This recipe calls for chicken bones, but you can make this bone broth with any kind of bones you have that you want to use up.
 Want to make a bone broth but don’t know where to start?
 Go to your local butcher and ask for beef bones or leftover chicken bones.
 They’ll cost you around 50 cents a pound and you’ll be able to make this super nutritious recipe.